-Return flights to Mauritius on Air Mauritius Return resort transfers 7 nights accommodation in a Superior room Breakfast, FREE lunch & dinner daily All taxes, levies & surcharges (estimate)
+Return flights to Mauritius on Air Mauritius Return resort transfers 7 nights accommodation in a Comfort Room Breakfast & dinner daily All taxes, levies & surcharges (estimate)

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.